Dungeness Off-Channel Reservoir

-The Dungeness Off-Channel Reservoir proposal is a collaboration by water resource stakeholders in the Sequim area concerned with the joint management of water supplies for people, farms, and fish.
-The work group has been busy since 2015 and includes City of Sequim, Clallam County, Dungeness Water Users Association (irrigators), Clallam Conservation District, the Jamestown S'Klallam Tribe, and Washington Dept. of Ecology.
+The Dungeness Off-Channel Reservoir project is a long-term collaboration by water resource stakeholders in the Sequim area concerned with the joint management of water supplies for people, farms, and fish.
+The reservoir work group has been busy since 2015 and includes City of Sequim, Clallam County, Dungeness Water Users Association (irrigators), Clallam Conservation District, Jamestown S'Klallam Tribe, Washington Dept. of Ecology and Washington Water Trust.

-Low flow in the Dungeness River is a significant limiting factor for four species of endangered or threatened Salmon and Steelhead.
+Low flow in the Dungeness River is a significant limiting factor affecting the survival of four species of endangered or threatened Salmon and Steelhead.
 Low flows are primarily a seasonal challenge, occurring in late summer and early fall.
-Around mid to late August, human needs for irrigation water peak, Chinook and Pink salmon return to spawn, the snowpack feeding the river is depleted, and the river drops to its lowest flow.
+In August, human needs for irrigation water peak, Chinook and Pink salmon return to spawn, the snowpack feeding the river is depleted, and the river drops to its lowest flow.
 In all but the wettest years with ample snowpack, these low flows are insufficient to meet the needs of salmon, not to mention other competing uses.

-The solution is a large off-stream reservoir to store water during winter and spring when flows are plentiful, saving this water for later in the year when river flow is low.
-In addition to significantly increasing low flow levels, this is a multiple-benefit project that will capture stormwater and prevent flooding in the City of Sequim, provide opportunities for aquifer recharge, create a new 396-acre County park with river access and recreational opportunities, ensure the sustainability of agriculture in the Dungeness Valley, and provide climate resiliency for people, farms, and fish.
+The solution is a large off-stream reservoir to store water during winter and spring when flows are plentiful, saving this water for use later in the year.
+In addition to significantly increasing low-flow levels in the River, this is a multiple-benefit project that will capture stormwater and prevent flooding in the City of Sequim, provide opportunities for aquifer recharge, create a new 396-acre County park with river access and recreational opportunities, ensure the sustainability of agriculture in the Dungeness Valley, and provide climate resiliency for people, farms, and fish.